Steve Bannon, three others charged with fraud in border wall fundraising campaign | East Idaho News

 (CNN) — New York federal prosecutors on Thursday charged President Donald Trump’s former adviser Steve Bannon and three others with defrauding donors of hundreds of thousands of dollars as part of a fundraising campaign purportedly aimed at supporting Trump’s border wall.

-Bannon, 66, was arrested on a boat Thursday off the Eastern coast of Connecticut by federal agents along with officials from the United States Postal Inspection Service, according to the agency and a law enforcement official.
-He will make his initial court appearance in New York later Thursday, according to the US attorney’s office.
-Bill Burck, an attorney for Bannon, declined to comment.
+Bannon, 66, was arrested on a yacht Thursday off the eastern coast of Connecticut by federal agents along with officials from the United States Postal Inspection Service, and assistance from the United States Coast Guard, according to the agency, prosecutors and a law enforcement official.

+During an initial court appearance in New York later Thursday, Bannon pleaded not guilty and was set to be released on bail including a $5 million bond to be secured by $1.75 million in cash or real property.
+As part of his bail conditions, he will be prohibited from travel on private airplanes, yachts or boats without permission from the court.

+Appearing via video conference, Bannon sported a white face mask, a button-down shirt and a sunburn.

 But instead, according to prosecutors, Bannon, through a non-profit under his control, used more than $1 million from We Build the Wall to “secretly” pay Kolfage and cover hundreds of thousands of dollars in Bannon’s personal expenses.